zqsone/HallmarkGraph/README.md

 <sup>3</sup>Friedrich-Alexander-Universität Erlangen-Nürnberg and Universitätklinikum Erlangen,  Erlangen, Germany

 <sup>\*</sup>Corresponding author: South China University of Technology, Guangzhou, China.
 Email: feiliu@scut.edu.cn (FL).
 Faculty of Medicine and Health Technology, Tampere University, Tampere, Finland.
 Email: and xin.lai@tuni.fi (XL).

-We present a graph neural network, HallmarkGraph, the first biologically informed model developed to classify hierarchical tumor subtypes in human cancer.
-Inspired by cancer hallmarks, the model’s architecture integrates transcriptome profiles and gene regulatory interactions to perform multi-label classification.
-We evaluate the model on a comprehensive pan-cancer cohort comprising 11,476 samples from 26 primary cancers with 405 subtypes.

 ## The current version is to provide reviewers with reproducible experimental results.
 The repository contains the following strucutre and files: